sgmalik/database-final/README.md

 https://www.kaggle.com/datasets/wyattowalsh/basketball

 # TODO
-- update the first graph to use a join statement between team and game so that we have two joins
+- add a route where the user can query against any column using WHERE and see sample data
 - fix / finish the update / add / remove functionality
 - clean database, drop useless columns
 - make sure that correct data types are being used in database